 Devoted to helping prepare the next generation of PR pros, Erik is a long-serving instructor for UCLA Extension’s Strategic Branding & Public Relations Certificate Program, where he currently teaches a course titled “Best Practices in Social Media for the Communications Professional.”
-He is also an advisor for Pepperdine University’s undergraduate PR program, and for the Pepperdine Waves Chapter of PRSSA.
+He is also an advisor to Pepperdine University’s undergraduate PR program and the Pepperdine Waves Chapter of PRSSA.

 Erik earned an undergraduate degree in economics from UCLA and a masters degree in communication management from USC’s Annenberg School for Communication.

 In his downtime, he enjoys playing the drums (despite his near total lack of musical talent) and admiring classic cars.